 - Secretory IgA (SigA) is your first line of immune defence in the gut.
 It forms complexes with allergens and pathogens to prevent them from crossing the intestinal barrier.
 If SigA is low it may increase your risk of infection and inflammation.
 Chronic stress affects SigA negatively.

 - Anti-gliadin IgA: Gliadin is the protein found in gluten that is most commonly problematic for people.
 If the anti-gliadin IgA marker is elevated, it points to an immune response to gluten.

 - Calprotectin is the most studied marker of GI inflammation.
 Levels between 50-150 may indicate inflammation due to pathogen infection or food sensitivities, whereas levels higher than that would likely require the attention of a GI specialist doctor.

 Sample collection and shipping

 Once your provider orders the GI-MAP for you, the kit should arrive in a couple of business days.
 The day before sample collection, you would need to call the courier to schedule a pickup.
 Then on the day of pickup, you simply poop on some paper included in the kit which slots over your toilet seat, then use the spork in the sample collection bottle to fill it up with your specimen.
 Close the bottle, shake it and you’re done!

 You can be in and out in under 5 minutes – not the most pleasant thing in the world to do, but the data it provides you is well worth the few minutes of discomfort.

 I hope you found this article helpful.
 Stool testing has come a long way in the last decade and Diagnostic Solutions Lab and their GI-MAP are at the forefront of innovation and advancement.
 The data provided by the GI-MAP is invaluable when seeking to build-up or optimise your health.

-If you need personalised advice, based on your individual circumstances, please do not hesitate to schedule a free 30 minute consultation.
+If you need personalised advice, based on your individual circumstances, please do not hesitate to schedule a free 15-minute discovery session.